-Green is commonly associated with spring, nature, and freshness in color theory.
-It is a color that is most natural to the human eye and stands in the middle of the color spectrum – a synonym for balance – creating a perfect, soothing fit for brand colors.
+According to the color theory, green color symbolizes spring, nature, and freshness.
+It is a color that is most pleasant and natural to the human eye.
+Green stands in the middle of the color palette – a synonym for balance – creating a perfect, soothing fit for brand colors.

-Companies often use green to relax consumers and raise awareness of the environment since green evokes harmonious feelings and calms down people, making them more likely to be decisive.
+Companies often use different shades of green to relax consumers and raise awareness of the environment since green evokes harmonious feelings and calms down people, making them more likely to be decisive.

-Green has a similar symbolism around the world.
+Green has a very similar symbolism around the world.
 However, there are certain distinctions between regions:

 - Western cultures: spring, freshness, greed, immaturity, money, and Christmas